 - Snorkel Stuff: There are tons of beaches in Maui where you can dive right in and snorkel, no tour or guide needed!
 You can rent snorkel gear on the island and carry it along with you all week, but we were glad that we brought along a snorkel set and this snorkel mask, which is ridiculously amazing (even if it looks a little ridiculous) – and you won’t get that style of mask on any tour.
 If I had to pick one item to bring rather than rent, that mask would be it.
 That said, even if you don’t bring your own gear, it’s still helpful to bring along a little bottle of anti-fog spray in your suitcase to treat a provided mask – I always seem to need it.

 - Water Shoes: For every minute that you’re not wearing flippers, you’ll want to be wearing water shoes.
 Whether you’re trying to walk over one of the insanely spiky black volcanic rocks – they’re pretty, but they hurt so bad – or just wading into some water (surprise! more volcanic rocks) your un-cut feet will thank me later.
-I swear by my trusty leather Tevas, and Jeremy likes classic close-toed water shoes.
+I swear by my trusty leather Tevas or these clever waterproof sneakers, and Jeremy likes classic close-toed water shoes.

 Beach Essentials for Maui

 There are beaches everywhere in Maui.
 And by law, they’re all open to the public – yes, even the ones that are tucked away behind luxurious hotels!
 So there’s a good chance you’ll be spending a LOT of your time in Maui relaxing on the beach.

 Lots of parks and beaches in Maui have bathrooms and changing facilities as well rinse stations, but you’ll need to pack everything else.
 Here are a few essentials to bring along: